 On September 4, 2015, the appointees to the Commission were announced.
 Mayor Rawlings-Blake selected four members from the Baltimore City Commission for Historical and Architectural Preservation (CHAP), and three members from the Baltimore City Public Arts Commission.
-There will also be a Mayoral staff representative on the Commission.
+The Commission was staffed by two CHAP staff, a BOPA staff member, and a Mayoral staff representative on the Commission.

-The commission's report and recommendations are expected to be delivered to the Mayor in 2016.
+The commission's report and recommendations are available here.

 Following the submission of the report, Mayor Rawlings-Blake announced that the installation of interpretative plaques would be a short-term solution.
 A plaque was installed at each monument on December 3, 2016.
 The content of these plaques can be viewed on this website on the page for each individual monument.